Neural-Image/ivry_cli/docs/workflow_test/wsl2.md

 ![Output from running the above commands successfully.](images/wsl_install.png)

+If you cannot run this file sucssessfully, try:

+Go to microsoft store and install ubuntu-22.04

 ### 1.2 reboot
 Before moving forward, make sure you reboot your computer so that Windows 11 will have WSL2 and virtualization available to it.